jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Instructions.md

 Check if it is increasing in the range 12.0-13.8 V.
 This means it is charging.
 Compare that with the charging curve in the battery [datasheet](https://asset.conrad.com/media10/add/160267/c1/-/en/000250916DS01/datablad-250916-conrad-energy-12-v-12-ah-loodaccu-12-v-12-ah-loodvlies-agm-b-x-h-x-d-151-x-95-x-98-mm-kabelschoen-635-mm-onderhouds.pdf)
+Measure the open-circuit voltage of the solar panel.
+For that, temporarily disattach the cables from the CC and connect them with the multimeter.